pyccel/pyccel/developer_docs/order_docs.md

 | 1 | 3 | 5 |
 | 2 | 4 | 6 |

-As a result we cannot pass the data block without either rearranging the elements (transpose), or changing the index.
-In pyccel we prefer avoiding unnecessary copies.
+As a result we cannot pass the data block without either rearranging the elements (transposing), or changing the index.
+In Pyccel we prefer avoiding unnecessary copies.
 As a result we pass a data block (`[1, 2, 3, 4, 5, 6]`), but we indicate a size (3,2).
 This gives us the following array:

 |   |   |
 |---|---|